 Grout is simply the material between your tiles.
 This mixture of sand and water is a porous, sponge-like material that can easily turn dirty over time.
-It’s PURELY decorative and has no practical values at all.
+It’s PURELY decorative and has no practical value at all.
 It doesn’t hold anything in place, and it doesn’t bond anything.
 So why is it so hard to maintain?

 Have you ever tried cleaning your tires with a sponge?
 If you have, you know that the blackness quickly becomes embedded in the sponge.
 No matter how many times you squeeze and twist to rinse out the tire residue, a hint of dirt remains.

 The same thing happens with grout!
 It sucks in dirt, making it very difficult to clean and even harder to maintain.
 Once your grout gets dirty, the mess isn’t just topical — it has actually sunk down through the surface.

 The number one culprit of dirty grout is, ironically, cleaning your tile floor.
 When you mop your floor, you’re likely using a sudsy or soapy product.
 The soap and suds get trapped in grout, attracting dirt like a magnet.
 Also, when you mop your floors and ring your mop back into the bucket, you’re making your cleaning solution dirty.
 While the soap and suds clean your tile, the dirty water is soaking into your grout.
 Even worse, every time you sweep or mop dirt off your tile, you push it right into your grout.

 Kitchens and high-traffic areas typically have the biggest problem with stained grout.
 There are two reasons for this.
 One is that heavy traffic brings in more dirt and the other is that you tend to clean these areas more frequently.
 It’s a true CATCH-22.

 If your floors have been in place for more than a year, cleaning your grout is definitely a challenge.
 However, there are still a few things you can do.